hoffmangroup/acidbio/README.md

 To install PyYAML, run `python3 -m pip install -r bed/requirements.txt`.
 Alternatively, PyYAML can also be installed using Conda by `conda install -c conda-forge pyyaml`.

 For testing your own software, clone the repository.
-No other installation is needed.
-Conda is not required for testing your own software.

 For reproducing results from the 80 packages tested in *Assessing and assuring interoperability of a genomics file format*, download the repository from [Zenodo]( https://doi.org/10.5281/zenodo.5784763).
 The Zenodo contains the files in this repository along with the Conda environments used to test the 80 packages.